 What are the ways to secure a job overseas?

 By networking, looking through online job portals, working for a MNC and keeping a lookout for overseas postings, taking a postgraduate degree, having a foreign language skill handy.
+The most commonly spoken languages in Europe are English, German and French.

 3. Skills Recommended – Look up skills shortage list/ jobs that are needed to fill the gap of the host country

 A way to increase your probability of securing a job in the host country is to look up the skills shortage lists (or shortage occupation list, skilled workers list) on the hosts’ government labour website.
+In essence, the more harder to come by skills you have, the higher chance you have for a corporation willing to spend money for your relocation.
+The corporations are obligated to look internally within the European Region for suitable candidates before looking elsewhere.
+This implies that fresh graduates wanting to work overseas have better hopes if they gain some working experience on home ground.

 Common professions in demand include